DR MARTIN CHAPMANSoftware Engineer | Researcher

 CONSULTCollaborative Mobile Decision Support for Managing Multiple Morbidities

-Worked as a part of an interdisciplinary team to research the feasibility of employing a decision-support system (CONSULT) to enable chronic disease self-management.
+Worked as a part of an interdisciplinary team to research the feasibility of employing a decision-support system (DSS) to enable chronic disease self-management.
 Led the development of a set of microservices for the DSS to support wearables data collection and integration, AI reasoning and real-time data analysis.
+These services represent a key deliverable in the £1.3m UKRI EPSRC CONSULT project.

 09